 Two years later, my budding friendship with fireman coworker Vic Lazzarini blossoms.
 It’s partly that he really listens.
 Partly that we are friends for years before becoming confidants, bonding like hydrogen with oxygen.
 Mostly that we talk, joke, share, care.
 I grow closer to Vic than to Billy.

 Vic, droll, kind, generous.
 When I make dispatching mistakes, he teases me.
 Vic listens, hears me, amuses me with his jokes, thinks I’m funny.
 I’m a red-breasted Robin and he’s the golden sunrise inspiring me to sing.
 Vic, happy, self-assured.
 Outspoken, not like me.

 Wanting to be outspoken, too, I practice on Billy.
 Every day for a week, I tell Billy I want to talk about us.
 Every day, he says he’s too busy.
 Today, he looks up from the football game he is watching on TV and says, “Can’t you see I’m busy?”

 “If I told you once, I told you a dozen times.
 I’m not your typical blabbering haole boy.
 And I’m not in the mood,” he says, turning his gaze back to the TV screen.

 My heart aches.
-I think of the Carole King lyric, “I need relating, not solitude,” and blurt out, “Well, I’m not in the mood to live with you any more if you won’t talk to me.”
+Carole King’s lyric, “I need relating, not solitude,” play in my mind.
+I blurt out, “Well, I’m not in the mood to live with you any more if you won’t talk to me.”